sudharani-biradar/sudharani-biradar.github.io/_pages/cv.md

 <i> Technology Analyst | Dot Net Developer </i>
 - Developed a web application using MVC design, HTML, and CSS.
-- worked on ASPOSE upgrade, Kendo UI,and jquery upgrade(upgrade to the new Kendo version with the script bundles in the application)
+- worked on ASPOSE upgrade, Kendo UI,and jquery upgrade(upgrade to the new Kendo version with the script bundles in the application).
 - Worked on generating the Minified CSS.
 - Made script changes in the backend using SQL server.
 - Worked on the Email notification using GRAP API provided by the Microsoft.